Aiste Noreikaite − BA (Hons) Sound Arts and Design

 What was your proudest professional moment/achievement?

 I had this crazy idea about turning an ordinary motorcyclist helmet into a high tech device that would make sound from the human mind.
-I was doing everything — drilling, programing, modeling etc without even knowing if it’s all going to work but in the end it did!
+I was doing everything — drilling, programing, modelling etc without even knowing if it’s all going to work but in the end it did!
 So all that was pretty rewarding but also I was really pleased by how many people liked the Experience Helmet and how much attention it got.